CVJoint/traefik2/ReadMe.md

 Now I have a line saved in my notes of all my "standard" services so that I can start/stop them easily.
 I have two lines saved: One starts the database containers first, the other lists the databases at the end so that they're stopped last.

 ---

+#Support the maintainer

+This software is provided under MIT license and therefore freely usable without restrictions.
+Dontations are always welcome:

+ETH - 0x05aC8e6C1cb8A7a4624F550c62a41Be96dD5d2E3

+BTC - 35UcjMWh39wvbugg2HRDt49a9LV25FT6d8